MLGlobalHealth/phyloSI-RakaiAgeGender/README.md

 #### Pre-processing steps

-Our main analyses depend on estimates of population sizes, HIV prevalence, and HIV suppression, as well as outputs from phylogenetic reconstructions of source-recipient pairs and estimates of the 'time since infection'.
+Our main analyses depend on estimates of population sizes, HIV prevalence, and HIV suppression, as well as outputs from phylogenetic reconstructions of source-recipient pairs and estimates of the time since infection from when the phylogenetically likely recipient was infected until their sequences were sampled.

 Several of the pre-processing code for the surveillance requires the running of computationally demanding Stan models which may take more than 24 hours to finish on a standard laptop computer.
 We provide summarized outputs in the Zenodo directory for all pre-processing steps and users may skip directly to the main analysis.